How to Spot Crypto Signal Scams: The Complete Red-Flag Checklist

 Is a screenshot proof that a signal worked?

 A screenshot is weak evidence by itself.
 It can omit losing trades, hide timestamps, or show a result that was not posted before the move happened.
+Proof is a complete record you can verify, not a single image.

 What should I do if a signal group asks for wallet access?